 African Safaris- Uganda is richly blessed with tourist attractions diversely spread out throughout all national parks.
 Here are the top 5 tourist destinations in Uganda that most tourists from around the world love to visit once they visit Uganda on African Safaris.

-Top 5 Tourist Destinations in Uganda to Visit in Uganda when you are on your Africa safari
+Top 5 Tourist places to Visit in Uganda on your Africa safari

 1. Murchison Falls National Park.

 Murchison Falls National Park was established in 1952 and covers a surface area of 3893km2, it falls under the umbrella of Murchison Falls Conservation Area [MFCA] which comprises of Murchison Falls National Park, Bugunga and Karuma Falls wildlife reserves.
 Most African safaris to Uganda include a visit to Murchison Falls National Park which is Uganda’s oldest and largest national park.